NeuroTechX/moabb/docs/source/dataset_summary.rst

 :class:`~moabb.datasets.Nguyen2017_V`, ``_S``, ``_L``, ``_SL``, and
 :class:`~moabb.datasets.Pressel2016` — spanning English and Spanish,
 phonemes through phrases, and 2 to 11 classes.
-These rows also appear in the Motor Imagery table above since they share the ``paradigm="imagery"`` tag.
+These rows also appear in the Imagery table above since they share the ``paradigm="imagery"`` tag.

 Loading is identical to motor imagery: